Hubbard90/portfolio/Readme.md

 **Project Overview**
 The goal of this project was to classify 28×28 grayscale images into 10 clothing categories (e.g., shirts, shoes, bags).
 I started with a simple dense neural network to establish a baseline, then built a deeper CNN architecture that significantly improved accuracy.
-I applied techniques such as data augmentation, dropout, early stopping, and learning-rate scheduling to reduce overfitting and stabilise training.
-This project builds and compares several deep-learning models using TensorFlow/Keras to classify clothing images from the Fashion-MNIST dataset.
+I applied techniques such as data augmentation, dropout, early stopping, and learning-rate scheduling to reduce overfitting and stabilise training.This project builds and compares several deep-learning models using TensorFlow/Keras to classify clothing images from the Fashion-MNIST dataset.
 It demonstrates how convolutional neural networks (CNNs) learn spatial patterns, how model performance can be improved through regularisation and optimisation, and how to design a workflow that generalises well to unseen data.

 **Modeling Approach**
 1. Baseline Neural Network